TorMap/tormap/backend/README.md

 ### Swagger UI

-An interactive Swagger UI is available under http://localhost:8080/swagger and the specification can also be viewed in raw JSON under http://localhost:8080/openapi.
+For development purposes, an interactive Swagger UI is available under http://localhost:8080/swagger and the specification can also be viewed in raw JSON under http://localhost:8080/openapi.
 In the production environment, Swagger UI and API docs are disabled by default.

 ### Admin access

-By default, actuator endpoints are **disabled** at the management layer and are not exposed over HTTP.
+A selection of actuator endpoints are **enabled** by default at the management layer and exposed via HTTP Basic Auth only.
+Ensure your deployment exposes only the actuator endpoints you need (Spring property `management.endpoints.web.exposure.include`).

-To enable admin access to `/actuator/**` endpoints, HTTP Basic is used.
+To enable admin access to `/actuator/**` endpoints.
 The admin username is configured via Spring
 properties:

 - `spring.security.user.name` (default: `admin`)